jaredcat/100Doors/README.md

 # 100Doors
 A Monty Hall Simulator in python.

-People were annyoing me in a thread that didn't seem to understand this problem.
-I wanted to see how easy I could build this in python.
+There was a post about the Monty Hall problem and how it stumped the mathmatics world for years.
+After explaining it, people in the comments still firmly belived that the odds should be 50%.
+So, I wanted to see how easy I could build this in python just to prove a point to myself and see the win rate with some big data.
-Few hours later and I had a pretty robust simulator that confirms that you have n-1/n odds of winning when you switch instead of staying with your initial guess!
+A few hours later and I had a pretty robust simulator that confirms that you have n-1/n odds of winning when you switch instead of staying with your initial guess!

 The name comes from the concept of extrapolating the initial scenario to a large number to make it easier to understand